Clevershares/agents/react/PageAgent.md

 - Keep pages simple, clean, and consistent in style.
 - Follow React and project standards (loading, error, empty states).
 - Never add dependencies or global settings directly (ask Glue).
 - Communicate clearly with Manager, Component, and Glue when needed.
+- Prefer Mantine utilities and components before adding custom CSS; only use raw CSS when no suitable option exists.

 ## Responsibilities
 - Implement pages as described by Manager Agent.